VSmague/Optimization-of-a-Delivery-Network/README.md

 The structure of the trucks.x.in files is as follows:
 - The first line contains an integer corresponding to the number of trucks in the catalog.
 - The following K lines each contain a truck in the form 'power price', where power is the power of the truck, and price is its price.

+## Format of output files

+The output folder contains files output.x.out ($x \in {1, 2, 3, ..., 9}$) which correspond to the input files input.x.in.
+They contain the minimum power required to complete each route in the corresponding input file, and these powers are calculated by the min_power_amélioré function.

 # ENSAE 1A : projet de programmation